-So what does pinterest have to offer grievers?
-Pinterest offers a way to create a memorial board, find motivation and inspiration, and to find and organize grief resources (all that in addition to keeping track of recipes, crafts and cute outfits).
+So what does Pinterest have to offer grievers?
+Pinterest offers a way to create a memorial board, find motivation and inspiration, and find and organize grief resources (all that in addition to keeping track of recipes, crafts, and cute outfits).
 We have four easy ideas to get you started, but the possibilities are endless.

 Create a Memory Board

 You may not be the scrapbooking type, but Pinterest is a great place to pin things that remind you of the person you miss.
 You can leave it public, to share with your friends and family, or you can mark it ‘secret’ if you just want it to be for you.
 You can pin images from anywhere on the web, or upload your own pictures.
 Think of the things that remind you of your loved one – food, places, memories, hobbies, things they taught you, places you traveled together, jobs they had, songs they sang, movies they loved, cars they drove, and on and on.
 If it exists on the internet it can be on your memory board.
 If you have those moments that you see something online you would have loved to show your loved one, but you can’t.
 Pin it on your memory board instead.

 Check out some other ways to commemorate loved ones:

 - Four Easy, Last-Minute Ideas For Memorializing Loved Ones This Holiday

 - Creating a Memorial Quilt

 - Good Grief Scrapbooking for the Artistically Challenged